catb0t/v3/reference/paradigms/concatenative.md

 # Concatenative Programming

-"Applicative" vs "Concatenative" is one of many ways to classify programming paradigms. _Concatenative_ programming evaluates things by composing many functions, which all operate on a single piece of data, passed from function to function.
+["Applicative"](./Applicative.md) vs "Concatenative" is one of many ways to classify programming paradigms. _Concatenative_ programming evaluates things by composing functions, which all operate on a single piece of data, passed from function to function.
 This piece of data is _often_, but not necessarily, in the form of a [stack](./stack-oriented.md).

-Concatenative programming gets its name from the fact that composition is achieved by the concatenation of complete programs.
+Concatenative programming gets its name from the trait that function composition is achieved by the concatenation of complete programs. i.e., the concatenation of the individually complete programs `A` and `B` is `A B` representing `B` and `A` composed together, and separated by whitespace (because `AB` is an unrelated program).

 ## Sub-paradigms